If you have or are ever to lose one or more teeth, it is likely that you wish to replace them.

 Implants have been widely used since the 1980’s, but it is within the last couple of decades that mini implants have become more popular alternatives.

-Mini implants are now considered by most as one of the best options to achieve a balance between a full set of implants and dentures.
+Mini implants are now considered by some as one of the best options to achieve a balance between a full set of implants and dentures.

 Modifications made to a denture allow for it to clip onto implants and be retained in a way that suction and sealants cannot achieve, overcoming the common problems for denture wearers.